tangren03/wakeup-ios/README.md

-wakeup-ios
+Wakeup App For iOS
 ==========

-Wakeup App For iOS
+This project is launched by Ryan, and make it open source for everyone!
+If you like it, welcome to join us!

+### Members
+- Publisher: Ryan
+- Designer: Cicy
+- Developer: Ryan